The Church Year

 The Resurrection of the Lord

 He is risen, as he said.
-The Resurrection is the foundation of the Christian year, and the reason every Sunday is a small Easter.
-The Paschal candle stays lit for the fifty days that follow.
+The Resurrection is the foundation of the Christian year and the reason every Sunday is a small Easter.

 Fifty days after Easter